MyTH-AI-JP/flux-lora-gui/README.md

 ## Usage

-1. Enter your fal.ai API key
+1. Set up your API key on the My Page
+2. Browse and select a LoRA model from the 3D carousel
-2. Input your desired prompt
+3. Input your desired prompt
-3. Select image size and adjust parameters
+4. Select image size and adjust parameters
-4. Add your LoRA URL and adjust scale
+5. Adjust LoRA scale if needed
-5. Choose number of images to generate
+6. Choose number of images to generate
-6. Click "Generate" and wait for results
+7. Click "Generate" and wait for results
-7. Click images to view larger
+8. Click images to view larger
-8. Use the download button to save images
+9. Use the download button to save images

 ## Tech Stack